 The railway was originally constructed in 1893 and has evolved into a beloved tourist attraction, providing vintage train rides that showcase the region’s natural beauty and historical significance.

-Passengers can choose from various themed rides, such as dinner trains and holiday specials, to suit their preferences.
 Notably, the Boone & Scenic Valley Railroad is one of the few heritage railways to operate a historic steam locomotive, adding an authentic touch to the experience.

 With tracks winding through picturesque landscapes, this attraction offers visitors a chance to relive the golden age of railways, creating cherished memories and a deeper connection to Boone’s past.
+If you are in Boone with childeren then its definetly a spot worth visiting.

 Address: